 I can see this part of the garden only from our TV-room (which gets used only after dark).
 There is also a view from my husband’s study and from my son’s window.
-Neither of these men are interested in such trivial matters as messy looking gardens’ so it has taken me this long to sort things out.
+Neither of these men are interested in such trivial matters as messy looking gardens’ so it has taken me this long to sort a lovely patio seating area for us.

 So here is where we started: